bradleymarques/tutorial-deploying-django-to-elastic-beanstalk/README.md

 12. Locally, run the server, and ensure that you see some very blue elements.
 13. Redeploy to Elastic Beanstalk: `eb deploy` and check Elastic Beanstalk
 14. It is likely you will see an error `*.css was blocked due to MIME type ("text/html") mismatch (X-Content-Type-Options: nosniff)`
+15. To resolve this (for debug mode at least), we need to let Django serve the static files.
+Change `hello_world/urls.py` to:

+    ```py
+    # hello_world/urls.py

+    from django.conf import settings # Add this
+    from django.conf.urls.static import static # Add this
+    from django.urls import path

+    from hello_world.views import HelloWorldView

+    urlpatterns = [
+        path("", HelloWorldView.as_view(), name="hello-world"),
+    ]

+    # Add this:
+    if settings.DEBUG:
+        urlpatterns += static(settings.STATIC_URL, document_root=settings.STATIC_ROOT)
+    ```

+16. Redeploy and you should see the correct styling on the Elastic Beanstalk site.

+## Setting Debug to False

+TODO: CONTINUE